-Since then, more than 2.5 million people have been forced to flee their homes due to brutal war.
-Out of these, 1.6 million have been internally displaced in South Sudan and more than 830,000 have sought safety in neighboring countries, mainly Ethiopia, Kenya, Sudan and Uganda.
-4.8 million people are in desperate need for humanitarian assistance.
+Since then, more than 3.5 million people have been forced to flee their homes due to the brutal war.
+Of these, 1.6 million have sought safety in neighboring countries, mainly Ethiopia, Kenya, Sudan and Uganda.

 One of the world’s worst food crises

 Forced to abandon their farms and livestock, people have lost their means of feeding their families.
-The country has spiralled into an economic free-fall characterised by food and fuel prices which have skyrocketed and an ever-rising cost of living.
+The country has spiraled into an economic free-fall characterized by food and fuel prices which have skyrocketed and an ever-rising cost of living.
 Trade and local markets have been disrupted and food stock has depleted.

 Addressing growing needs: Oxfam’s work

 We are providing life-saving aid to the most vulnerable people affected by the conflict, as well as helping them to build for the future.
 In 2016 we reached over 600,000 with emergency and longer-term support.

 We are also responding to the refugee crisis regionally in Uganda, Ethiopia, Democratic Republic of Congo and Chad.

 - Supplying clean water and building safe sanitation facilities